zerynth/core-zerynth-toolchain/docs/docs_uplinker_uplinker.rst

     ztc link vmuid bytecode

-generates a file containing the bytecode :samp:`bytecode` modified in such a way that it can be run on the VM :samp:`vmuid` without the need for an uplink.
+generates a file containing the bytecode :samp:`bytecode` modified in such a way that it can be executed on the VM :samp:`vmuid` without the need for an uplink.

 This command is mainly used to generate executable bytecode for FOTA updates.
 Alternatively it can be used to generate a binary firmware to be manually flashed on a device, skipping both device recognition and uplinking.